Juniper-SE/vmm-v3-script/Doc/README.md

         ../../vmm.py start

 4. Verify that node GW is up and running, by initiating ssh session into it.
-The username to access node GW is **pass01**
+The username to access node GW is **ubuntu** and poassword is **pass01**

         ssh gw

 5. Run the script with argument `set_gw`, to configure other interfaces of node gw (interface em1, em2, etc), upload ssh key and dhcp server configuration.
-Node **GW** will be acting as DHCP server for on ubuntu/centos VM in the topology
+Node **GW** will be acting as DHCP server and tftp (for ZTP) for on ubuntu/centos/vJunos VM in the topology

         ../../vmm.py set_gw